zmike/zmike.github.io/_posts/2021-11-12-the-future-is-nowish.md

 ---
 ## A Long Time Coming

 Zink can now run all display platform flavors of Weston (and possibly other compositors?).
+Expect it in zink-wip later today once it passes another round of my local CI.

 Here it is in DRM: